mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

 Setting Up Alternative File Domain
 -------------------------------------------------

-Our DNS service and certificates are already set up to provide a second domain name - ``hawksnest.serveftp.com`` - which we can use as Phabricator's Alternative File Domain.

-We must now configure Apache2 to serve files as expected.
+We also need to set up Phabricator's Alternative File Domain for improved security.
+We'll configure Apache2 to serve files as expected.

 We can copy and tweak the configuration file we used for Phabricator in Apache2.